-- Vote in-person or drop off an already voted mail ballot (sealed inside its return envelope) - Use a touchscreen ballot marking device to mark selections and print out an official ballot - All ballot marking devices are fully accessible allowing voters with disabilities to vote independently and privately - Vote in-person and cast the ballot received in the mail - Get a replacement ballot and vote the same day - Get language assistance - Register to vote and vote the same day - Update voter registration information (address, political party)
+- Vote in-person or drop off an already voted mail ballot (sealed inside its return envelope) - Use a touchscreen ballot marking device to mark selections and print out an official ballot - All ballot marking devices are fully accessible allowing voters with disabilities to vote independently and privately - Vote in-person using the ballot you received in the mail - If you made a mistake or lost your mail ballot, you can instead vote in person at any vote center - · Get language assistance - Register to vote and vote the same day - Update voter registration information (address, political party)

 The Registrar's office will implement vote center layout guidelines to ensure all ballot marking devices and voting booths are placed in a manner that allows a voter to mark their ballot independently and privately.
-Layouts will be sensitive to the accessibility needs of voters and will be expected to be adjusted to accommodate the varying shapes and room sizes of each location (see page 60 in Appendices for a sample layout).
+Layouts will be sensitive to the accessibility needs of voters and will be expected to be adjusted to accommodate the varying shapes and room sizes of each location (see page 66 in Appendices for a sample layout).